open-telemetry/semantic-conventions/docs/http/http-spans.md

 | `user_agent.original` | string | Value of the [HTTP User-Agent](https://www.rfc-editor.org/rfc/rfc9110.html#field.user-agent) header sent by the client. | `CERN-LineMode/2.15 libwww/2.17b3` | Recommended |

-**[1]:** If the request fails with an error before response status code was sent or received, `error.type` SHOULD be set to exception type or a component-specific low cardinality error code.
+**[1]:** If the request fails with an error before response status code was sent or received, `error.type` SHOULD be set to exception type (its fully-qualified class name, if applicable) or a component-specific low cardinality error code.

 If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.type` SHOULD be set to the status code number (represented as a string), an exception type (if thrown) or a component-specific error code.